LorenzoRidi/gcp-black-friday-analytics/README.md

 # gcp-black-friday-analytics
 Analyze Black Friday tweets with a Serverless Data Processing pipeline on Google Cloud Platform.

-The architecture includes:
+The architecture consists of:
-- a Kubernetes cluster to run a Python application that gathers tweets
+- a Google Container Engine cluster running a Python application that gathers tweets and sends them to Google Pub/Sub;
-- a Google Cloud Pub/Sub topic
+- a Google Cloud Pub/Sub topic;
-- a Google Cloud Dataflow pipeline that uses the Natural Language API to get the sentiment of each tweet
+- a Google Cloud Dataflow pipeline that reads from the Pub/Sub topic and uses the Natural Language API to retrieve the sentiment of each tweet;
-- a BigQuery dataset that will contain two tables, respectively for raw and annotated tweets.
+- a Google BigQuery dataset containing two tables, respectively for "raw" and "annotated" tweets.

 ## Setup
 The repository contains a bash script that automates most of the work.
 However, there is still something you have to do yourself: